-There are 16 possible causes of difficulty breathing when lying down
+What causes difficulty breathing when lying down?

 Common causes for difficulty breathing when lying down are:

-Symptoms of sleep apnea include:
+The symptoms of sleep apnea include:

-Symptoms of COPD include:
+The symptoms of COPD include:

 If you experience any of the following symptoms along with difficulty breathing, seek medical attention immediately: